DenisMakarchuk/MyKatasOnCodewars/README.md

 <b>KATA 6 </b> - Simple, given a string of words, return the length of the shortest word(s).
 String will never be empty and you do not need to account for different data types.<br>
   <b>KATA 7</b> - You will be given a number and you will need to return it as a string in Expanded Form.<br>
+  <b>KATA 8</b> - Jaden Smith, the son of Will Smith, is the star of films such as The Karate Kid (2010) and After Earth (2013).
+Jaden is also known for some of his philosophy that he delivers via Twitter.
+When writing on Twitter, he is known for almost always capitalizing every word.<br>
+Your task is to convert strings to how they would be written by Jaden Smith.
+The strings are actual quotes from Jaden Smith, but they are not capitalized in the same way he originally typed them.<br>
 </p>